 The Top Moments From A Decade That Reshaped American Politics

-Whether you you think the new decade starts at midnight Tuesday or a year from then, the eve of 2020 seems like a good time to look back on the top political stories of the 2010s.
+Whether you think the new decade starts at midnight Tuesday or a year from then, the eve of 2020 seems like a good time to look back on the top political stories of the 2010s.

-It was a tumultuous decade in politics that saw the presidency and reelection of the first black president to the rise of the tea party and the improbable election of Donald Trump as president.
+It was a tumultuous decade in politics that saw everything from the presidency and reelection of the first black president to the rise of the Tea Party and the improbable election of Donald Trump as president.
 The 2010s were marred by political polarization and gridlock, as American society struggled to deal with changing demography and a white grievance backlash.

-Here are some of the top moments of the decade that helped reshape American politics:
+Here are some of the top moments of the decade that helped reshape American politics.

 Obamacare signed into law